adamrudolf-becube/software-testing-basics/README.md

 If you use a strongly typed object oriented language the `Room` and `RoomMock` can both implement a `RoomInterface`, but in other languages, like Python or PHP it's enough that they have the same public methods and data members.

-But how do I do the code use the real dependencies in production code and the mocks in test code, while my class needs to be exactly the same?
+But how do I make the code use the real dependencies in production code and the mocks in test code, while my class needs to be exactly the same?
 There are multiple ways.
 A simple one is to pass the dependency to the class via constructor arguments or a setter function.
 With this you can provide the real dependency in production and just use the mock in test.
 This principle is called [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).

 If that is not possible (for example you test a class written earlier, not having tests in mind and creating dependency hard coded inline the constructor) you still have some hopes.
 There are things called **seam**s.
 Feathers describe them in his book Working Effectively with Legacy Code.
-The point of a seam is that whenever your code finds a function call the interpreter/precompiler/linker/compiler has a way to find it, and if you understand how your language works you can kind of hijack it.
+The point of a seam is that whenever your code runs a function call the interpreter/precompiler/linker/compiler has a way to find the implementation behind it, and if you understand how your language works you can kind of hijack it.
 You can hack the path variable so the linker will link the mock instead of the real class and have different compilation settings for test and production.
 You can use precompiler directives, or just subclass your class and override a method and use the child class in tests.
-Describing these techniques are outside the scope of this document, but there *are* techniques to substitute dependencies with mocks/fakes/stubs.
+Describing these techniques are outside the scope of this document, but there *are* techniques to substitute dependencies with mocks/fakes/stubs runtime without changing the place of usage.

 When writing a new class, which is public, and can be used by others, you should always provide stub or mock implementation to it as well in the test/export (or corresponding) folder.